LaborManagement/documentation/LBE/guides/setup/rbac.md

 Call: GET /api/meta/endpoints?page_id={id}
   ↓
 Backend returns page_actions WHERE:
-  - user has the required capability_id
+  - user has the required policy through their active roles
   - endpoint_id is not null
   ↓
 Frontend renders buttons/actions with API endpoints